xerxes-y/008/README.md

 # 008-Agent: LLM-Powered QA Automation Framework for Microservices

 An intelligent, production-ready QA automation framework that uses LLM to automatically discover, test, and validate microservices in CI/CD environments.
-The system provides comprehensive testing for REST APIs, Kafka message flows, and database operations, with advanced features for continuous integration and deployment pipelines.
+The system provides comprehensive testing for REST APIs, Kafka message flows, and database operations, with advanced features for continuous integration and deployment pipelines, including **full Jira integration** for test result reporting.

 ## 🏗️ Architecture